WHS Pioneer Playmakers advance to states after winning numerous awards at regionals

-BOONE — The Watauga High School Pioneer Playmakers are advancing to states after winning numerous awards at regionals North Carolina Theatre Festival on Nov.
-6 at Gardner-Webb University.
+BOONE — The Watauga High School Pioneer Playmakers advanced to the state competition after winning numerous awards at the North Carolina Theatre Festival regionals on Nov.
+6, at Gardner-Webb University.

-This year, the Playmakers wrote an original play called Acts of Love.
-The Playmakers competed against six other schools.
+The Playmakers wrote an original play called Acts of Love and competed against six other schools.
 In past years, NCTC has had sixteen shows in each festival.
 Because of COVID-19 protocols, they are running day festivals where schools only compete against the shows on that day.

 The Playmakers competed against Carmel Christian Academy, North Henderson HS, East Henderson HS, Kings Mountain HS, Hendersonville HS, and Olympic HS.
-The awards that the Playmakers earned at the region festival were:
+The awards that the Playmakers earned at the regional festival were:

 - Barbizon Excellence in Stage Management — Alex Newmark